Sunblood/D2RML/README.md

 Allows you to launch and connect with multiple instances of Diablo 2 Resurrected using pre-generated login tokens.

-Requires handle64.exe from https://docs.microsoft.com/en-us/sysinternals/downloads/handle (included)
+Requires handle64.exe from https://docs.microsoft.com/en-us/sysinternals/downloads/handle (included with the compiled exe)

 ### BTC Donations: 3FLeQd9zt7H6zqG839apK5MxkVJvfNYxer